andrematt/MARRS/readme.md

-MAARS: Mobile AR Recommender System
+MARRS: Mobile AR Recommender System
 ----------------------------

 Contains the datasets, models structure files, and training outcomes for the paper "A Mobile Augmented Reality Recommender System for Smart Home" submitted to the RecSys 2024 conference.